 A divorce where one or both of the parties come from an entertainment background can be especially challenging.
 Not only are different businesses often involved, but there are other tangible and intangible assets that need to be accounted for.
 For example, there are assets that generate revenue like patents, trademarks, royalties, and other intellectual property.
 There are also assets that lack specific economic benefits, like customer lists and the expectancy of repeat patronage.
 Experts are required to determine equitable distribution and value of these assets.
 Selecting the correct expert, presenting a persuasive case, and weakening the case of the opposing side are often essential in obtaining a favorable outcome.

 When dealing with any of the assets listed above, you can appreciate how important it is that you select the right expert and present the case in the most favorable light for you particular circumstance.
-Here, at the Law Offices of Diana P. Zitser, we have vast knowledge and experience with handling the division of these assets.
+Here, at the Zitser Family Law Group, we have vast knowledge and experience with handling the division of these assets.
 We will represent your interests utilizing the extensive resources at our disposal to obtain the best possible outcome for you.
 We will help you evaluate the multitude of factors involved and guide you to find a solution that is uniquely right for you.